Responsible Computing at UVA

 The Internet offers the ability to share information easily.
 However, be wary of what information you share.
 Identity theft, leading to disastrous financial consequences, may result from sharing details like your Social Security number.

 Revealing information about your whereabouts including your class schedule, your dorm room, or your apartment address may put you physically at risk.
-Additionally, many employers now search Facebook and MySpace for inappropriate conduct for job candidates.
+Additionally, many employers now search Facebook for inappropriate conduct for job candidates.
 Information shared on the Internet may be available for years.

 Controlling Access to Your Computing Files

 The University’s computing environment is designed to be an open environment.
 Many faculty and students want, or need, others to view and use their computer information—their files.
 An instructor may want students to find a class assignment on the network.
 A student may want to share some information with friends.
 Computer networks are designed to let this happen.

 But many students and faculty do not want others seeing their messages, course work or research.
 On computers, you can control who can see your files by protection settings.
 Use these settings as you would locks to keep your files private.
 However, malicious users realize that many people don’t know how to use the settings.
 If you need help in using the settings, introductory computing documents (like this one) may help.

 Because some people don’t know how to limit access to their files, sometimes information is left unintentionally unprotected.
 When people are good citizens of the Internet community, unprotected files are not a problem.
 Good Internet citizens respect one another’s privacy.
 Students who gain access to resources either by directly breaking into them or because they are just poorly protected violate the Ethics in Computing Usage policy and the UVA Judiciary Committee's Standards of Conduct.
 If you have any doubt about whether any resources or materials were intended to be public, ask the owner before you look.
 If you happen across resources or materials that you suspect weren’t intended to be public, let the owner know.
 That owner may have no idea that he or she has left something open to worldwide viewing.